Voltages Chirping Vehemently (VCV) #5

 For more info write to: firstname.lastname@example.org

-Ida Hiršenfelder (beepblip) is a Ljubljana, Slovenia-based sound artist and archivist.
-She performs under an onomatopoeic alias beepblip.
-She makes immersive bleepy psychogeographical soundscapes by use of analogue electronics, DIY and modular synths, field recordings and computer manipulations.
-Her solo album Noise for Strings, Vol. 1 (2019) and Noise for Strings, Vol. 2 (2020) were published by Kamizdat label.
-She currently studies Masters of Sonology at the Royal Conservatoire in The Hague.
+Ida Hiršenfelder (beepblip) is a sound artist and archivist.
+She makes immersive bleepy psychogeographical soundscapes with analogue electronics, DIY and modular synths, field recordings and computer manipulations.
+She is interested in bioacoustics, experimental music and sound spatialisation.
+She is a member of the Jata C group for bioacoustics and sound ecologies.
+Her solo albums Noise for Strings, Vol. 1 (2019) and Noise for Strings, Vol. 2 (2020) were published by the Kamizdat label.
+She studied Sonology at the Royal Conservatory in The Hague (2021–23).